dojo/examples/intersection-observer/README.md

 ## What's Going On?

-The `InfiniteList` widget uses the [Intersection meta](https://github.com/dojo/widget-core#intersection) to determine when it's bottom element is in the viewport.
+The `InfiniteList` widget uses the [Intersection meta](https://github.com/dojo/widget-core#intersection) to determine when its bottom element is in the viewport.
 If it is, then the bottom of the list is visible and more content needs to be loaded.

 ## How do I contribute?